-25 Late Night Habits That Prevent Weight Loss
+25 Late-Night Habits That Are Ruining Your Weight Loss Efforts

 Free office snacks and happy hour hounds have been putting the kibosh on diet success for ages, but it's not just nine-to-five temptations that can trip you up—your pre-bed rituals are also suspects.
-From too much TV time to sneaky habits that disrupt sleep, these evening activities are standing between you and your weight loss, so it's time to take notes, cut the cord, and start dropping the pounds today!
+From too much TV time to sneaky habits that disrupt sleep, experts and recent studies say that the following evening activities are standing between you and your weight loss.
+So, it's time to take notes, cut the cord, and start dropping the pounds today!
+Ditch these awful habits and then set yourself up for success with these 21 Healthy Eating Habits That Help You Lose Weight.

 Watching Too Much TV